-Director since 2011 Age: 59 Board Committees: Audit Committee; Safety, Environment and Health Committee; Talent and Compensation Committee Other Public Company Boards: Air Canada (Toronto Stock Exchange); FLSmidth A/S (Copenhagen Stock Exchange); SSP Group plc (London Stock Exchange)
+Director since 2011 Age: 60 Board Committees: Audit Committee; Talent and Compensation Committee (Chairman) Other Public Company Boards: Air Canada (Toronto Stock Exchange); FLSmidth A/S (Copenhagen Stock Exchange)

 Mr. Sørensen brings to the Board over 20 years of experience in the aviation industry, having served as the President and CEO of Austrian Airlines Group from 2001 through 2006.
 Prior to that, he served in a variety of roles with Scandinavian Airlines Systems, including as Executive Vice President and Deputy CEO.
-He currently owns and is President of VS Consulting and serves as a board member and chairman for a number of corporations throughout Europe and Canada, including Air Canada, FLSmidth A/S, SSP Group plc and Nordic Aviation Capital.
+He currently serves as a board member and chairman for a number of corporations throughout Europe and Canada, including Air Canada, FLSmidth A/S, Parques Reunidos SA, Nordic Aviation Capital and Scandlines.
 Mr. Sørensen also previously served on the board of Scandic Hotels AB.

-Mr. Sørensen's breadth of experience in the aviation industry and, in addition, the insurance industry brings useful insight to the Board, especially with respect to matters impacting the travel industry and risk management.
+Mr. Sørensen's breadth of experience in the aviation industry and the insurance industry brings useful insight to the Board, especially with respect to matters impacting the travel industry and risk management.
 He also provides significant experience within the shipping industry gained through his prior service as Deputy Chairman of DFDS A/S, one of the largest short-seas operators in Europe.
 Through his service on a number of other boards in Europe and Canada, Mr. Sørensen also provides the Board with diverse perspectives.